Fedozie/glasp-documentation/README.md

 A: Glasp is currently only available in English, but the developers may add support for other languages in future updates.

 Q: **Why can't I use Glasp on some websites?**
-A: To avoid the accidental highlight sensitive pages, the Glasp extension is disabled at some domains such as Google Products (Docs, Gmail, Google Calendar, etc), Note-taking apps (Notion, etc), bank apps, etc.
+A: To avoid the accidental highlight of sensitive pages, the Glasp extension is disabled at some domains such as Google Products (Docs, Gmail, Google Calendar, etc), Note-taking apps (Notion, etc), bank apps, etc.

 ## Stay In Touch